 An All-Electric Electric Vehicle Might Not Be Right For You At This Time If…

-- If you do not have off-street parking, it may be difficult to charge your EV at home.
+- You do not have off-street parking, it may be difficult to charge your EV at home.

-- If you regularly take long road trips, EV charging may not be convenient.
+- You regularly take long road trips, EV charging may not be convenient.
 Note, BEVs have ranges from 80 to more than 300 miles per charge, which is similar to the range of some gas-fueled cars.